LMU-MSBA/Sony-Analytics-Hub/docs/proposal/business_problem_definition.md

 ## Produce Project Plan
 ### Initial Assessment of Tools (Technology) & Techniques (Analytics)

+As mentioned earlier, we will be using our personal computers to complete this project, with the following analytics tools to help:
+- Excel (Data Cleaning)
+- Python (Data Analyis & Model Creation
+- mySQL Workbench (Querying & Data Manipulation)
+- Tableau (Data Visualization / Dashboard Creation)

+Each group member will bring their specific skillset in order to help us most effectively get each step of the project done.

 ### Data Toolkit Items

+Our project will produce many different items from the data toolkit.
+For example, in the first sprint of the project we will create a dashboard to present with our initial findings from the data during the Aspire and Mature phases of the Analytics Maturity Scale.
+We will also be creating written reports throughout, such as this one.
+Later on during the project, we will be using data science and machine learning to create a predictive model.

 ### Project Plan

+Loosely, our project plan will be as follows:
+1. Aspire Phase
+   1. Understand Bussiness Problem
+   2. Find Data
+   3. ETL (Extract, Transform, Load) on the Data
+   4. Create Dashboard of Descriptive Analytics
+2. TEst